 Like canning, fermenting foods is another homestead-y life skill “we” (my husband, really) picked up when we lived in Western Mass.
 The two-piece lid on Mason jars allows fermenting goodies (like kombucha and sour-dough starter) to “breathe”.

-jars Not pictured: sour dough starter, fermented hot sauce, lacto pickles, and yogurt, all of which we also make in jars!
+Not pictured: sour dough starter, fermented hot sauce, lacto pickles, and yogurt, all of which we also make in jars!

-6. Flower (and herbs) vases
+6. Flower (and herb) vases

 7. Measuring cups